thephpleague/uri-parser/README.md

 System Requirements
 -------

-You need:

-- **PHP >= 7.1.3** but the latest stable version of PHP is recommended
+You need **PHP >= 7.1.3** but the latest stable version of PHP is recommended.

-While the library no longer requires the `ext/intl` extension, it is strongly recommended to install this extension if you are dealing with URIs containing non-ASCII host.
-Without the extension, the parser will throw a `InvalidURI` exception when trying to parse such URI.
+**While the library no longer requires the `ext/intl` extension, it is strongly recommended to install this extension if you are dealing with URIs containing non-ASCII host.
+Without the extension, the parser will throw a `InvalidURI` exception when trying to parse such URI.**

 Installation